What to do After You Have Been in a Car Accident

 After a motor vehicle accident it is very important to gather the appropriate information in case of a he said/she said battle over legal responsibility or liability.

-Taking pictures of the scene of the accident which would include any damages to vehicles as well as the position of the vehicles after the accident.
+Also, take pictures of the scene of the accident, which would include any damages to vehicles as well as the position of the vehicles after the accident.
 If there are any 3rd party witnesses, their information and identity should be recorded to provide their account of the accident if there is a battle over liability.

 After the accident there are also different entities that you should contact.
 Right after the accident you should contact ICBC.
 At this initial contact you should provide ICBC with the information that you gathered at the scene of the accident.
 Also, it may be necessary to call the police after the accident.
-If it is a hit-and-run accident you must contact the police and by calling the police it creates a record of the accident which can be of assistance later on in the ICBC process.
-Finally, you should consider contacting a personal injury lawyer.
+If it is a hit-and-run accident you must contact the police; by calling the police you create a record of the accident which can be of assistance later on in the ICBC process.
+Finally, you should contact a personal injury lawyer.
 The lawyer will act on your behalf, guide you through the legal process and ensure that you are appropriately compensated from the accident.

 If you or someone you know has been in a car accident contact Heath Law LLP.